 In early 2017 News UK made the decision to re-platform The Times application.
 The existing product was not optimal and needed a big transformation.
 The infrastructure and architecture of the application had evolved over the years and the code base was far from ideal – this was stopping News UK being innovative for their customers.
 With a subscription product, the user experience needs to be consistent whether it’s on Android or iOS.
 The decision was made to go with React Native.
 By picking React Native, the aim was to create consistency across the three newspapers.
 At that point barely any companies were using React Native commercially due to the fact that it was a new technology.
 When you look at it, all of the papers within News UK stable were using different technologies, but they were all producing much the same thing.

 News UK was one of the highest profile companies to jump into React Native.
 Today, three years later, they have a complete newspaper experience written in React Native.

 Challenges and struggles along the way

-There was also a discussion on the importance of having an open mind to decisions such as using React Native, as it can ultimately open many doors and present more pportunity to Native engineers if you embrace React Native.
-It is important to have a strong balance of web engineers who are keen to learn Native development and mobile engineers who can provide a huge amount of background, context and detail, as well as giving feedback onto the product.
-The team was built around the existing web engineers who are typically more open minded but may not have sufficient understanding of what goes into building a great mobile app.
+There was also a discussion on the importance of having an open mind to decisions such as using React Native, as it can ultimately open many doors and present more opportunities to Native engineers if you embrace React Native.
+It is important to have a strong balance of web engineers who are keen to learn Native development and mobile engineers who can provide a huge amount of background, context, and detail, as well as give feedback on the product.
+The team was built around the existing web engineers who are typically more open-minded but may not have sufficient understanding of what goes into building a great mobile app.
 Finding both sets of engineers is a challenge and keeping them is even harder.